Don’t let fear, nerves and stage fright keep you from the job interview you want.

 Whether you are an actor stepping onto an audition stage or a job seeker entering a conference room, the pressure to perform to the best of your ability can cause anxiety that threatens to cripple your performance.

-For some job seekers, nerves can be disabling.
+For some job seekers, nerves can be disabling and lead to an unsuccessful job interview.
 Something happens when they walk through the door of the interviewer’s office.
 Cold sweat trickles down the back of their knees.
 Their minds draw a blank when asked basic questions like, “Where do you see yourself in 10 years’ time?” or, “Why would you like to work for this company above all others?”
 These candidates feel like they’re back at school in front of a crowded assembly, unable to make those words pass their lips.

 Actors call it “stage fright” – the fear of underperforming in front of a paying audience or at an audition – and almost all good actors acknowledge batting it at one time or another.
 Many learned tricks early to overcome a paralyzing phobia that can kill their careers.
 (Remember the instruction to imagine the audience in their underwear?)